alifirhas/cmdk-revision/src/520-535/524-Devil-poem.md

 So since Auriel was discovered, Roy couldn't let her go because of admiration... it's just impossible.

 Roy is not very interested in the eternal battle between angels and demons that takes place in this world.
 He doesn't want to be trapped in this world and repeatedly tug-of-war with angels like Diablo and the others.
 But in order to end the eternal battle, one side must win.
 As a demon, Roy, of course, can't turn over Mephisto and the others.
-In that case, he will probably not be able to get along in the abyss in the future - so he only Can play the idea of ​​high-level heaven.
+In that case, he will probably not be able to get along in the abyss in the future - so he only Can play the idea of High Heaven.

-Attacking the high-level heaven is part of his plan.
+Attacking the High Heaven is part of his plan.
 Now there are only three of the four archangels left.
 Of course, Roy can't let Auriel go back to add obstacles to him.

 Roy originally wanted to fly towards Auriel's location, but then found that he couldn't fly, flapping his wings was useless, there was no air and no space in the void, flying and flashing in the conventional sense were here is useless!